-The Board has developed curriculum frameworks for seven industries.
 Within each framework there are a number of courses.
-You can do more than one VET course however, only one designated 240-hour course in one framework will contribute towards the ATAR.
+You can do more than one VET course which will contribute towards the ATAR.
 You must undertake a work placement to complete these courses successfully.

-The six frameworks delivered at All Saints' College St Mary's Campus are:
+The six frameworks delivered at All Saints' College Senior Campus are:

-- Business Services

 - Construction

 - Electrotechnology

+- Hospitality

 - Retail Services

-- Hospitality
+- Sports Coaching